bigsurly/Pfsense_PIA_Wireguard/README.md

 -xmlstarlet ‘pkg install xmlstarlet’ after enabling  the full set of FreeBSD packages -PIA username and password
 -Pfsnse username and password with proper permissions for the API(See API install link for more information.)
+-SSH access on Pfsense(not required but reccomended.
+You could also run the commands from the gui.)

 Tested on PFSense 2.6 IF SOMETHING GOES WRONG I AM NOT LIABLE

 If you setup ssl with valid certificate from Let's Encrypt you can send all requests to the API over SSL.

 This video can show you how.   https://www.youtube.com/watch?v=gVOEdt-BHDY

 If you have port forward rules set on that gateway you will have to set the gateway again in the rule after the changes.
 I have included a sample API request for modifying a single NAT port forward rule at the end of the script.
 Uncomment and change accordingly to adjust the rule.